hihebark/bevor/README.md

 The field being validated must be a valid boolean, it can be `1`, `0`, `true` or `false`.

 ### date
-The field being validated must be a valid date string supported by moment.js [see section string > Supported ISO 8601 strings](https://momentjs.com/docs/#/parsing/string/).
-Date also supporte format can be used like so: `date:format,DD-MM-YYYY` if the date is valid the validator will set the given format to the field.
+The field being validated must be a valid date string supported by [ISO 8601 Date](https://www.myintervals.com/blog/2009/05/20/iso-8601-date-validation-that-doesnt-suck/).

 ### email
 The field being validated must be a valid [email address](http://emailregex.com/).